Uhalm/pythonUnicodeAnimation/README.md

 This is a python library for animating unicode and ascii stored in text files.

 # Syntax
+import animation

-The syntax is animation.anime(filesList, sleepTime, clearCommand)
+animation.anime(filesList, sleepTime, clearCommand)

 # Example Code